ezekg/flint/README.md

 ------------------

 Use this if your content needs different spans across each breakpoints.
+The *order of operations* for this matches the order entered in your `config`.

 *You must include an argument for each breakpoint in your config.*